weijiekoh/snarsma-mvp/README.md

 Ultimately, we did not complete a functioning demo, but implemented the following components:

 - off-chain Merkle proof generation and validation
+- off-chain database which stores transactions and serves queries from an operator
 - a zk-snark circuit that validates signed sidechain transactions

 The piece whose implementation time and energy cost we had underestimated the most was the zk-snark circuit for validating a Merkle proof.